Woodland Improvement Grant – Habitats and Species

 Applications for new natural regeneration must be stand-alone applications and made separately from other WIG Habitat and Species capital operations – this is because we will assess natural regeneration separately as part of the Clearing approval process.

-You should check the New Natural Regeneration Establishment capital item specification for the minimum requirements you must meet to be eligible for natural regeneration funding.
+You should check the New Natural Regeneration Establishment specification for the minimum requirements you must meet to be eligible for natural regeneration funding.

 You can include up to 20 per cent of your proposed area as non-woodland and associated open-ground habitat.
 This must be integral to the woodland (i.e. either surrounded by woodland or comprising the treeline / moorland fringe).

-If you are removing trees to clear woodland, you must have an approved felling licence.
+If you are removing trees to clear woodland, you must have an approved Felling Permission.
 This will be approved in line with the Scottish Government's policy on the control of woodland removal.

 You must carry out the work to the standard outlined in the specification for each item.
 To view the specification, click on each item in the list below.
 You must ensure that the completed work is maintained and is functional during the period of your contract.